alan-maguire/wss/README.md

 in `/proc/<pid>/map`, translating them into pfns to determine per-process page utilization.

+## How accurate is it?

+Accuracy is high here, idle page tracking gets us to page-level granularity for the interval measured.
+We can see the numbers above match very closely the projected working set size based on a synthetic workload.
+There are some caveats to consider with idle page tracking:

 ## What are the overheads?

 There are overheads associated with